Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Zero-knowledge proof
 ====================

-A method by which a user (the prover) can prove to another party (the verifier) that the user has a particular piece of information or meets a requirement for the service without revealing the actual information.
+A method by which a user (the prover) can prove to another party (the verifier) that the user meets a requirement without revealing the actual information.